 Irving shot just 35.2 percent from the field and 22.7 percent from three-point range against Milwaukee in the playoffs, which included a 6-of-21 performance for only 15 points in the Game 5 loss that eliminated Boston from the playoffs.

-Expectations were high for the Celtics entering the 2018-19 season since they reached Game 7 of the Eastern Conference Finals last season despite Irving and Gordon Hayward missing the entire postseason run due to injuries.
+Expectations were high for the Celtics entering the 2018-19 season since they reached Game 7 of the Eastern Conference Finals last season despite Irving and Gordon Hayward missing the entire postseason run because of injuries.

 With those two back in the fold and joined by rising stars such as Rozier, Jayson Tatum and Jaylen Brown, the Celts were the Eastern Conference favorites on paper.